gleechi/gleechi.github.io/pages/unity/unity_component_myvirtualgrasp.md

 ## Description

-MyVirtualGrasp is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGPublicScript}}">public script</a> inherited from VG_MainScript, which encodes the main functionality of VirtualGrasp, and is the main component that you need to add and configure in your project to enable VirtualGrasp.
+MyVirtualGrasp is a {% include tooltip.html tooltip="VGPublicScript" text="public script" %} inherited from VG_MainScript, which encodes the main functionality of VirtualGrasp, and is the main component that you need to add and configure in your project to enable VirtualGrasp.

 In Unity, VG_MainScript inherits from Monobehavior so you can use it as a component on a GameObject.